 When a person takes a dose of Xanax, it breaches the blood-brain barrier and enters the brain.
 By selectively binding to benzodiazepine sites on the GABA (A) receptors, the substance increases the binding affinity of GABA.
 How long before Xanax works?
 As more GABA binds, within an hour, the CNS experiences an overall slowdown in excitability and neuronal activation.

 Xanax has a broad range of effects on the entire Central Nervous System.
 These effects include anxiolytic effects, sedative effects, relaxant effects (skeletal muscles), hypnotic effects, anticonvulsant effects, antidepressant effects and amnestic effects.
 Due to this, alprazolam has effects ranging from emotional reactions to short-term and long-term memory, to the ability to think clearly and properly coordinate limbs.
 As such, it is considered potent and a source of danger if abused.

 Alprazolam is considered a psychoactive substance because of its ability to cross the blood-brain barrier and have a direct effect on the brain.
 Psychoactive substances are especially dangerous because they temporarily alter the normal functioning of the brain.
-However, with long-term use, alprazolam can permanently alter the brain, inducing long-term effects such as impaired concentration, sexual dysfunction, loss of coordination, anterograde amnesia, psychosis and other neurocognitive disorders.

 How Long Does Xanax Take to Work?